Evidence of Identity

 - By post - attach a certified copy of the identification document to the application.

-- In person - produce the original identification document for the Customer Service/RTI Decision Maker to sight.
+- In person - produce the original identification document for a qualified Customer Service officer to certify or the Right to Information and Information Privacy Decision Maker to sight.

 - By email or fax - provide a certified copy of the identification document to Council.